LevinJ/FCND-Estimation-CPP/README.md

 ![complementary_filter](./imgs/complementary_filter.png)

-In particular, the p,q from gyroscopes are in body frame, we need to use rotation matrix to transfrom them roll_dot, and pitch_dot in world frame.
+In particular, the p,q from gyroscopes are in body frame, we need to use rotation matrix to transfrom them roll_dot, and pitch_dot into world frame.

 The integration scheme for obtaining roll and pitch is done by using quaternions.